 Why there are not many worshipers for Lord Brahma?

-Our fate or destiny and important aspects such as our sex, shape, whom we are to born and how our life is going to be are believed to be decided by Lord Brahma, the Creator, even before we are born and hindus believe that these can not be changed.
+Our fate or destiny and important aspects such as our sex, shape, whom we are to born, and how our life is going to be are believed to be decided by Lord Brahma, the Creator, even before we are born and Hindus believe that these can not be changed.

-This means that there is less or no business with him after our birth and so it is understandable that there would not be many worshippers for Lord Brahma and we will not see many temples for him comparing to the other two.
+This means that there is less or no business with him after our birth and so it is understandable that there would not be many worshippers for Lord Brahma and we will not see many temples for him compared to the other two.

 Who decides these and why?
-Certainly luck can’t play any part in it.
+Certainly, luck can’t play any part in it.
 Can it?

 Let’s think about this!

-In this picture you are seeing a highly disabled person who was begging for alms.
+In this picture, you are seeing a highly disabled person who was begging for alms.

 While he would be considered as a person who was extremely unlucky, in countries where there are social security systems are in place, he would be looked after by the state.

-However, in the view of Hinduism he would be considered as a person who committed extreme sins in his previous birth to earn this.
+However, in the view of Hinduism, he would be considered as a person who committed extreme sins in his previous birth to earn this.
 Some of those who help him with money or food would be often seen saying sympathetically, ‘what have you done to deserve this?, Pray the God to wash away those sins’.